Victeldo/particle_filter/README.md

-# CS 141 Homework 2: Particle Filters
+# Particle Filter Implementation
 ## By Prithvi Shahani

-This is the README for the Particle Filter homework for CS141 Spring 2024 Tufts University
+This is the README for the Particle Filter

 ## Requisites + SETUP